John & Geraldine Lilley Museum of Art

 In addition to his work in the library and the Black Rock Press, Carpenter was also active in the Faculty Senate and served as an Executive Board member for the University of Nevada, Reno Chapter of the National Society of Professors.

 Images displayed via this interface may not be reproduced without the express permission of the artist or the artist's representative.
-Please contact The Lilley Museum of Art with any questions regarding image rights and reproduction.
+Please contact the Lilley Museum of Art with any questions regarding image rights and reproduction.